LeToNode/Play2.0-CN-doc/Scalaextend.md

 # Building on top of Play

-_Note: This document is a work in progress_

 While one can really take advantage of most play features while building a full application from scratch using play, it's very easy to drop play into existing sbt/maven projects and with just a little work use it as a REST library.
 Below you can see how to do that.

 # Rolling your own